The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

 Here’s what really happens.
 Boys take steroids, get results from the steroids and invent new ways to build mass.

-When you have powerful hormones in you to back you up, you can make people believe that you can get a Ronnie Coleman approved chest by doing wall push-ups.
+When you have powerful hormones backing your thesis, you can make people believe that they can get a Ronnie Coleman approved chest by doing wall push-ups.

 7. Youtube is a modern day soap opera.

-All YouTube guys think they are really important, and their life is the bomb.
-They believe the whole world must know what they eat every day because they are special and give so much ”knowledge” for ”free”.
-Like I am supposed to care what those Internet money whores put in their bodies.
+All YouTube guys think that they are really important.
+They believe that the whole world must know what they eat every day because they are special and give so much ”knowledge” for ”free”.
+Like I am supposed to care what those Internet money whores put in their bodies…

 This prima donna behavior has produced millions of shallow vlog videos in which spoiled online millionaires rub each other’s dicks and dance in their mansions.
 Good for them, I guess.
 But fuck them nevertheless.

 I call this phenomenon YouTube inflation.
-You have tons of videos but very few have value.
-The bigger part of material is every day low-quality drivel without a fire in it.
+You have tons of videos, but little value.
+The bigger part of the material is every day low-quality drivel without a fire in it.
 It’s like all YouTube videos are made in China now.